 Rear Leg Tripawds:

-- Lack the hind end propulsion needed to run uphill.
+- have less hind end propulsion needed to run uphill/upstairs.

 - Can’t scratch the front end of their body, such as the neck, ears, chin, etc.